Originate/exosphere/documentation/tutorial/part_2/02_web_server.md

   Since this is a Node.JS service, it tells Exosphere to run `npm install` to download all the external dependencies of this code base.
+  The extra parameters are just to make its output shorter.
 * The __startup__ section defines the __command__ to start the server, and how to determine when it is fully started up.
   In this case the server signals that by printing